Welcome to the Worldview Church, a resource platform for local church leaders. You will find:

 Fostering Collaboration among Academics: facilitated by T.M.
 Moore, this initiative is to explore ideas and projects in collaboration with seminaries and other institutions.
 The Colson Center desires to promote worldview thinking, especially among pastors and students preparing for local church ministry.

 Request for reprint permission of non Colson Center and Worldview Church writers must be obtained from the source listed.
-Reprints on this site were by either special permission or according to the source’s reprint policy.
-However, you may link to each article published on this site by title, author and up to one paragraph of text.
+Reprints on this site were granted by either special permission or according to the source’s reprint policy.
+However, you may link to each article published on this site by title, author and up to two paragraph of text.

-Book reviews, devotional writing, blogs, and all other content authored is copyrighted by the Colson Center.
+Book reviews, devotional writing, blogs, and all other content authored is copyrighted by the Chuck Colson Center.
 Permission for use is restricted to non-commercial use.